Chapter 6: Physics Programming — Forces, Torque, and Applied Math

 • 2D: Rigidbody2D component + AddForce(Vector2, ForceMode2D)

 Note that ForceMode2D only has two values: ForceMode2D.Force and ForceMode2D.Impulse.
 The Acceleration and VelocityChange modes are not available in 2D.
-This is a limitation of Box2D and rarely matters in practice — the two available modes cover the vast majority of use cases.

 Building a Physics-Based Movement Controller